bymsa17/EMAX/README.md

 # EMAX
 Platform 2D videogame.
-A polygonal world created by a scientific
+A polygonal world created by a scientifik